hisovereign/Fade-Monitors/README.md

 1. Download the script
 	(click on the fade-monitors-2d-time-based script then to the right of where it says RAW click download raw file)

-2. Move it to ~/.local/bin
+2. Move it to ~/.local/bin  (if you don't see it in your home folder right click>show hidden files)

 3. Make the script executable (open up a terminal and copy/paste commands then hit enter)